yoonaa54/public_breakthrough_flutter/assets/markdown/courseActivity9.md

-# Calendly integration
+## Calendly integration

-It's expected at this point you already created a Calendly user.
+It's expected at this point you already created a Calendly user account.
 If you haven't, go back to Activity 1 for instructions how to do that, then return here.

 - Modify `calendlyUserName` in `variabless_constants.dart` to match your Calendly username.